JohnHoder/muni_register/README.md

     vi config.py

+In `config.py` there is also set the time all the scripts should run at.
+There are four variables for that (time_hours, time_minutes, time_seconds, time_microseconds) the names of which are self-explanatory.
-If you do not know where to get the required information, refer to the URL of any of your registrations, such as URLs indicated above.
+If you do not know where to get the required information to set all the variables, refer to the URL of any of your registrations, such as the URLs indicated above.

 Make the required changes according to your needs to `registersubjects.txt`, `seminars.txt`, `exams.txt` or `generic.txt`.
 Refer to the required syntax by each above.